-He designs efficient floor plans, provides cost-effective materials choice, and simple home designs.
+He designs efficient floor plans and provides cost-effective materials choices, and simple home designs.
 Apart from these activities, there is so much more an architect does to reduce the cost of the building.

 Improves Productivity and Functionality:

 We often fail to see the time saved as money gained.
-Architects can save you time performing various activities within the house to enhance your productivity and as you will spend less time accessing multiple parts of the house.
+Architects can save you time performing various activities within the house to enhance your productivity, and you will spend less time accessing multiple parts of the house.

-One can use this time to perform other activity such as work, which can help you achieve better at your job and earn more.
+One can use this time to perform other activities such as work, which can help you achieve better at your job and earn more.

-An Architect who is good at on what he does can lay out the spaces within the house in a practical manner which will allow you to access the various parts of the house quickly.
+An Architect who is good at what he does can design spaces within the house in a practical manner, which will allow you to access the various parts of the house quickly.
 He will utilize the space more thoughtfully.

 So everything within the home is easily accessible, and you do not have to walk from one end of the house to the other to access the bathroom or the kitchen.